Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 Sonnet 5 at $2/$10 intro pricing offers near-Opus quality for vision tasks.
 Strong at understanding visual context, reading charts, and answering complex questions about images.
 The 128K max output gives it room to produce detailed descriptions.

 If you need more accuracy than Gemini 3.1 Pro but can't justify the $25-50 output tokens of Opus 4.8 or Fable 5, Sonnet 5 is the answer.
+For more on how Sonnet 5 fits into the broader model landscape, see our GPT-5.6 Sol, Terra, Luna guide where we compare it directly.

 Use Claude Sonnet 5 for: Detailed visual Q&A, chart analysis, image-based data extraction.